ncoudsi/cub3D/README.md

 in a specific size.
 This simulates perspective in a 3 dimension world.

-The project is coded in C language, still I tried to structure the program as if we were in an object oriented language like C++.
+The project is coded in C language, still I tried to structure the program as if we were in an object oriented language like C++ (see the structures headers for better insight).
 The whole code is commented except getters, setters, creators and destructors.